 There’s hardly any competition when it comes to digital assistants on smartphones as Google Assistant, at the current state of matters, wipes the floor with other options.
 Besides features and capabilities, ease of use, and UI, Google’s Assistant comes built-in on so many devices and it’s available to most Android users around the world.
-But it’s not all praises and there are definitely some underlying issues that cast shade on the overall experience.
+But it’s not all praise and some underlying issues cast shade on the overall experience.
 For example, some users report that Google Assistant is not talking back.

 Table of contents:

 - Enable Speech output and Default Voice Assistant